03 Mar Animals and Africa; Plants and South America; Humans and India

 In my experience in and with India, I have learned a habit of understanding significant positive trends as the natural result of the intent of a vidyā—a divine embodiment of a body of knowledge, a concept, or coherent constellation of experiences.
 In India, we consider there is a divine embodiment, for example, that represents the body of knowledge we call, “Ayurveda.”
 There would exist one each for the bodies of knowledge we call, “Sanskrit,” “Vastu Shastra” (the Indian equivalent of Chinese Feng Shui), Jyotiṣa, (astrology) art, dance, music, etc. We could also consider there is one for Oriental medicine, Tibetan or Western science.
 And maybe even for the plant or animal kingdoms.
 If a particular vidyā were to wish humanity to wake up to one of her truths, she (or he) would facilitate and coordinate events, people, animals and plants such that we would, “woke” (to use current parlance—possibly in the correct way…possibly not) to it.

-It has felt to me very much, over the last decade or so, that the vidyā of the plant kingdom has been particularly active in South America.
+While that is discouraging, it has felt to me very much, over the last decade or so, that the vidyā of the plant kingdom has been particularly active in South America.
 I wrote about this in, “Sin, Virtue & Plant Medicine: How Human and Plant Behavior Affect Each Other” as well as in Part V of The Four Qualities of Effective Physicians.
-Whether or not you have consumed– or even heard of –Ayahuasca or plant medicine in general, there is a relationship with plants in South America that has absolutely influenced and infiltrated its neighbors to the North, as well as around the globe.
-Their emphasis on communion with, and respect for plants has gone beyond harvesting herbs as remedies for what ails us.
-There is an abiding respect for –and attention to– what the spirits of the plants are attempting to convey to us.
+Whether or not you have consumed– or even heard of –Ayahuasca or plant medicine in general, there is a relationship with plants in South America that has influenced and infiltrated its neighbors to the North, as well as around the globe.
+Their emphasis on communion with, and respect for plants (well in addition to Ayahuasca) has gone beyond harvesting herbs as remedies for what ails us.
+There is an abiding respect for, and attention to and practice of listening to what the spirits of the plants are attempting to convey to us.